KomodoPlatform/developer-docs/docs/basic-docs/start-here/core-technology-discussions/delayed-proof-of-work.md

 - Notary nodes create a notarization for the current period of blocks
 - Notary nodes write this notarization to the KMD main chain
   - Notary nodes here also perform a quick special transaction on the Smart Chain to alert this chain's network that the notarization process is starting
   - Once this special transaction enters the Smart Chain's mempool, the default Komodo software considers all included transactions to be final.
-Users and developers can decide for themselves whether to trust this first KMD notarization, or to wait for the BTC notarization to come
+Users and developers can decide for themselves whether to trust this first KMD notarization, or to wait for the LTC notarization to come
-- A few minutes later, notary nodes create a notarization to represent the KMD main chain's history and write this into the BTC chain
+- A few minutes later, notary nodes create a notarization to represent the KMD main chain's history and write this into the LTC chain
 - Notary nodes then perform a special transaction on the KMD main chain to alert all KMD nodes of the notarization
-- Notary nodes also perform a special transaction on all Smart Chains to alert all nodes of the BTC notarization
+- Notary nodes also perform a special transaction on all Smart Chains to alert all nodes of the LTC notarization
 - At this point, users often consider all transactions on their Smart Chains to have achieved finality

 ##### Only the Most Recent Notarization Matters

 As each notarization is built upon all the notarizations that came before, Iguana Core does not need to monitor every notarization ever created.
 Rather, the software only needs to observe the most recent iteration.

-This is favorable for Komodo security, as there is always a possibility that the chosen PoW network (Bitcoin) could fail.
-In this event, the notary nodes would place their next notarization in a competing PoW network (such as Bitcoin Cash) and the entire Komodo ecosystem would remain secure.
+This is favorable for Komodo security, as there is always a possibility that the chosen PoW network (Litecoin) could fail.
+In this event, the notary nodes would place their next notarization in a competing PoW network (such as Bitcoin/Bitcoin Cash) and the entire Komodo ecosystem would remain secure.
 The notarizations in the failing PoW network would no longer be required to verify ecosystem accuracy.

 ## Understanding Security and Economic Incentives